pyeventsourcing/eventsourcing/docs/topics/domain.rst

 field ``what`` which is defined as a Python :class:`str`.
 An ``apply()`` method is defined which appends the ``what`` value to the aggregate's ``history``.
 This method is called when the event is triggered (see :ref:`Domain events <Events>`).

+By defining the event class under the command method which triggers it, and then defining an apply() method as part of the event class definition, the story of calling a command method, triggering an event, and evolving the state of the aggregate is expressed neatly in three parts.

 Having defined the ``World`` aggregate class, we can create a new ``World`` aggregate object by calling the ``World.create()`` class method.